This post may contain affiliate links

 Here’s a quick peek at some of the books we’re diving into this year.
 I’m excited.
 I was able to get many of them used so I didn’t have to pay full price.
 We’ll see how that works out as we go.
 As you can see, it’s a big stack and there are doubles of some items like workbooks.

-The kids meet one day a week, at a local church, to have conversations around the work they’ve completed and to prepare with their director for the week ahead.
-The class is 6 teens, including both Bella and Rex.
-Three boys, and three girls.
+The kids meet one day a week at a local church to have conversations about the work they’ve completed and to prepare with their director for the week ahead.
+The class is six teens, including both Bella and Rex.
+Three boys and three girls.
 Best of all, they know everyone.
 Absolutely perfect!

 Wish us luck!
 It’s going to be a great year.